Phylum: Basidiomycota

-Unknown in Britain until 2003 and added to the British list in 2004, this fieldcap has become very common in southern England, where its spread has been entirely due to the practice of mulching flowerbeds using wood chippings.
+Unknown until 2003 and added to the British list in 2004, this fieldcap has since become fairly common in southern England, where its spread has been entirely due to the practice of mulching flowerbeds using wood chippings.
 (If it is ever given a common name, that might well have to be the 'Woodchip Fieldcap'.)

 Many other fieldcaps are found on woodchip mulch, but the wrinkled cap of this mushroom is a great aid to its identification.